aromajoin/controller-sdk-android/README.md

 In case you are working with Aroma Shooter via Bluetooth BLE connection.
 There are 3 options to have *connection screen* in your application.

-* Extend **ASBaseActivity** which has a bar button to go to the default connection Screen.
+1. Extend **ASBaseActivity** which has a bar button to go to the default connection Screen

-* Use Intent to go to the default connection screen normally
+2. Use Intent to go to the default connection screen normally
 ```java
   Intent intent = new Intent(YourCurrentActivity.this, ASConnectionActivity.class);
   startActivity(intent);
 ```

-* Write your own connection part using APIs
+3. Write your own connection part using APIs
 	- *Get the reference of AndroidBLEController*
 		```java
 		AndroidBLEController controller = AndroidBLEController.getInstance();
 		```
 	- *Discover*
 		```java
 		controller.startScan(context, discoverCallback);
 		```